-We say that even if viruses, phonons, and mountains can be understood entirely from the bottom up (that is, they are theoretically reducible), they are still in the rainforest just in case they are emergent.
-Provided that a non-fundamental or special science entity is emergent, it is inoculated against being eliminated by any theoretical reduction.
+We argue against this view.
+We say that viruses exist notwithstanding that we can understand them in terms of lower-level entities, such as nucleotides.
+Even if viruses, phonons, and mountains can be understood entirely from the bottom up (that is, they are reducible), they still roam the scientific realist's rainforest - provided that they fulfil a certain condition: they must be emergent, by our lights.
+Provided that a non-fundamental, or special science entity is emergent, it is inoculated against being eliminated by any theoretical reduction.